willcodyanderson/Spring-Development/README.md

-# Spring Web Apps
+# Spring Development
-A repository for web apps developed in Spring.
-Apache Tomcat 8.0 is used for my application server.
+A repository for my development in Spring.

 IDE used for development is Eclipse Neon for Java EE Developers.